 After working my way through O’levels and A’levels (maths, further maths, physics and 16th Century European history) I went on to study an Applied Mathematics degree at the University of Warwick in 1988, during the summers of which I worked behind the bar at the Three Tuns in Uxbridge.
 Apart from two years as a post-doc at OCIAM, part of the Mathematical Institute University of Oxford, I have been in continuous residence at Warwick Uni; finishing the degree, an MSc., PhD and then post-docs and other posts.
-Since arriving there I have lived mostly in the Coventry area, for the past 18 years in Radford.
+Since arriving there I have lived mostly in the Coventry area, for the past 20 odd years in Radford.

 I am currently employed as the Director of Undergraduate Studies in the Mathematics Insitute at Warwick University, and as a Reader.
 This rather grand title means I have little time for research and am responsible for the well being of approximately 950 undergraduates.
 I do however get plenty of time for one of my passions of lecturing.
-There’s nothing quite like making a fool of yourself in front of 300 people three times a week!
-I am also actively involved in the University’s gifted and talented programme (with NAGTY from 2002 to 2007 and then with IGGY until its demise in 2017).
+There’s nothing quite like making a fool of yourself in front of 500 people three times a week!
+I was also actively involved in the University’s gifted and talented programme (with NAGTY from 2002 to 2007 and then with IGGY until its demise in 2017).
 I was a trustee governor for Barr’s Hill School in Coventry for a number of years (through the school having trust status in partnership with the University) and now in addition to still being a governor I am also a Member of the Future’s Trust, a multi academy encompassing both Barr’s Hill and President Kennedy schools amongst others.